Last updated: 6th August 2020

 - Sending a photo or video of the problem that needs fixing to the tradesperson.
 Many tradespeople have let us know that they’re happy to use these to provide an accurate quote, just remember to send as much detail as you can alongside them.

-- Being supportive if the tradesperson needs to reschedule your appointment because they’ve developed coronavirus symptoms (like a high temperature and/or a new, continuous cough).
+- Being supportive if the tradesperson needs to reschedule your appointment because they’ve developed coronavirus symptoms (like a high temperature, loss of smell or taste, and/or a new, continuous cough).
 Our Protected Payments service is a useful way to pay for work without needing to meet in person, plus your money is protected should the job be delayed – find out more here.

 Once you’ve hired a tradesperson, you should keep in contact with them throughout the process.
 Let them know if you or anyone in your household is ill – the tradesperson should do the same so work can be rescheduled if needed.
 You can send messages to them using our Chat feature, which you can access within our Rated People Homes app or through our website.
 Read more about it here.